 My favorite part of the week is the first time the veterans walk out and see the BMW motorcycles they will be riding for the next five days.
 The veterans come from all branches of the United States Armed Forces, all generations, from our current conflicts to as far back as Vietnam.
-We’ve even had international veterans from Australia; PTSD, depression, and anxiety do not know country borders and they affect each of these brave warriors differently.
+We’ve even had international veterans from drug rehab fort lauderdale; PTSD, depression, and anxiety do not know country borders and they affect each of these brave warriors differently.

 After getting a briefing on what to expect during the week, they walk out to the garage to find the BMW GS motorcycle they have been paired with—bikes are assigned based on the riders’ physical size, riding experience, and preference.
 The 16 bikes in the Motorcycle Relief Project (MRP) fleet range from the R650GS to a water-cooled R1200GS.
 Each one has either been donated to MRP or purchased with donations.
 Right away, the veteran will start to inspect the machine, a task they have done countless times on military equipment that was issued to them at one point or another.
 The bikes have all already been inspected and maintained by the MRP volunteer staff; this inspection is more to familiarize the rider with the machine they will be riding.